 Review procedures to determine that exposure limits are established for each business Originator and Third-Party Sender, to be reviewed periodically, and that entries initiated by these Originators and Third-Party Senders will be monitored relative to the exposure limits across multiple Settlement Dates

-Review procedures to determine that due diligence has been performed on business Originator or Third-Party Sender to form a reasonable belief that such Originator or Third-Party Sender has the capacity to perform its obligations in conformance with the NACHA Rules.
+Review procedures to determine that due diligence has been performed on the business Originator or Third-Party Sender to form a reasonable belief that such Originator or Third-Party Sender has the capacity to perform its obligations in conformance with the NACHA Rules.

 For WEB entries review procedures to ensure that the Credit Union has: (i) established procedures to monitor the credit-worthiness of each Originator on an on-going basis, (ii) established an exposure limit for that Originator, (iii) implemented procedures to review that exposure limit periodically, and (iv) implemented procedures to monitor entries initiated by that Originator relative to its exposure limit across multiple Settlement Dates.

-For Same Day ACH origination, ensure that procedures are in place to allow for only eligible transactions (excluding international ACH transactions (IATs) and high dollar transactions over $1,000,000), processed during appropriate clearing windows and that a risk analysis is conducted for determining eligibility for the service.
+For Same Day ACH origination, ensure that procedures are in place to allow for only eligible transactions (excluding international ACH transactions (IATs) and high dollar transactions over $1,000,000), processed during appropriate clearing windows, and that a risk analysis is conducted for determining eligibility for the service.

 Review procedures to ensure that NOC and corrected NOC information is provided to each Originator within two banking days of the Settlement Date.
 Verify that refused NOCs are transmitted within 15 days of receipt of an NOC or corrected NOC.